 Follow the accounts that look interesting to you…then try posting a few tweets yourself!

 How do I tweet?
-Your account has a Home Page with a “What’s Happening?” box.
-That’s where you can write a message — it could be about ANYTHING — just keep it to 140 characters or less.
+Your account has a Home Page with a tweet button in the upper right corner.
+When you click on it, a box opens up where you can write a message — it could be about ANYTHING — just keep it to 140 characters or less.
 The counter on the right, below the box, will tell you how many spaces you have remaining.
 When you’re done, click on the “Tweet” button.

 Who will see my tweets?
 Only your Followers (when you start out you won’t have any!)….or people who search for tweets using words you have used.